 The Missouri Coalition for the Environment (MCE) conducted a St. Louis Regional Food Study in 2014 to bring together organizations and individuals to address the Greater St. Louis area’s food system needs.
 EarthDance then became a member of the St. Louis Food Policy Coalition (STLFPC) in 2015 when it was formed to promote a thriving food system that supports the health, community, environment, and economy of the greater St. Louis area.

-EarthDance Farm Manager, Eric Stevens serves on the Slow Food St. Louis board.
+Former EarthDance Farm Manager, Eric Stevens, serves on the Slow Food St. Louis board.
 EarthDance and Slow Food co-promote events through a shared mission to support local foods patronage.
 We’re excited to continue to host and promote events to increase interest in local foods in the area.

 EarthDance is proud to sell certified organic produce fresh from the Farm at the Ferguson Farmers Market every Saturday throughout the season (May-October).
-Through support from a USDA Farmers Market Promotion Program grant, EarthDance is working in partnership with Ferguson Farmers Market to promote the market and agritourism in Ferguson with a goal of increasing customer interest in local foods shopping.
-As part of this initiative, EarthDance offers complimentary rides on the Jolly Trolley to the farm from the market for a free farm tour on Saturdays at 10 am.
+Through support from a USDA Farmers Market Promotion Program grant, EarthDance collaborated with Ferguson Farmers Market from 2016 to 2020 to promote the market and agritourism in Ferguson with a goal of increasing customer interest in local foods shopping.
+As part of this initiative, EarthDance offered complimentary rides on the Jolly Trolley to the farm from the market for a free farm tour on Saturdays at 10 am.